Zeit-Labs/fc-0012-pr-template/mfe-deprecate-tx.md

 ## Breaking change!

-This change breaks the Jenkins transifex integration which has been deprecated in favor of the new GitHub Transifex App integration as part of OEP-58.
+This change breaks the Jenkins transifex integration which has been deprecated in favor of the new GitHub Transifex App integration as part of [OEP-58](https://open-edx-proposals.readthedocs.io/en/latest/architectural-decisions/oep-0058-arch-translations-management.html#specification).

 ## Changes

  - Removes all direct use of `tx pull` and `tx push` commands from the micro-frontend in favor of the [`atlas pull`](https://github.com/openedx/openedx-atlas/) command.
- - Remove source and language translations from the repositories, hence no `.json`, `.po` or `.mo` files will be committed into the repos.
+ - Remove source and language translations from the repositories, hence no `.json` files will be committed into the repos.
- - Add standardized `make extract_translations` in all repositories
+ - `src/i18n/index.js` should export and empty array so the `make pull_translations` override it with the dynamic list of languages.
  - Remove the experimental `OPENEDX_ATLAS_PULL` flag to make `atlas pull` the default.
- - Push user-facing messages strings into [openedx/openedx-translations](https://github.com/openedx/openedx-translations/).
- - Integrate root repositories with [openedx/openedx-atlas](https://github.com/openedx/openedx-atlas/) to pull translations on build/deploy time
- - Remove all Transifex related `Makefile` targets
+ - Remove all Transifex related `Makefile` targets and other files.

 Merge timeline
 -----------------------